gravity-ui/illustrations/README.md

 --gil-color-object-danger: rgb(255, 0, 61);
 ```

-or use mixins in scss:
+##### Using mixins with default gravity-theme in scss

+Use the following mixins for styling illustrations in different themes

 ```scss
 @import '@gravity-ui/illustrations/styles/theme.scss';